-A) contraction of the extrafusal muscle fibers

-B) relaxation of extrafusal muscle fibers

-C) contraction of intrafusal muscle fibers

-D) relaxation of intrafusional muscle fibers \.
+- A) contraction of the extrafusional muscle fibers - B) relaxation of extrafusional muscle fibers - C) contraction of intrafusional muscle fibers - D) relaxation of intrafusional muscle fibers .

-7. Select the name of the motoneuron and the muscle fibers it innervates.
+7. Select the term that refers to a motor neuron and the set of muscle fibers it innervates

-- A) Motor unit \
+- A) Motor unit

 - B) Synapse

-- C) Respirone
+- C) Motor center

-- D) axon
+- D) Axon